Orlando Magic Odds

 Some examples of Magic prop bets you can make through a Florida sportsbook are:

-- Will Wendell Carter Jr. grab more than six rebounds in the game?
+• Will Wendell Carter Jr. grab more than eight rebounds in the game?

-- Will Terrence Ross put up more than 10 points in the first half?
+• Will Paolo Banchero put up more than 10 points in the first half?

 Futures wagers are placed on events beyond tonight’s game.
 Some examples of Magic futures odds include betting on whether or not the Magic can make their way into the playoffs, win their conference or betting on the Magic winning the NBA Finals.